BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 You should use **both** branding and type tags, so that:

 * Branding provides **compile-time guarantees** and prevents mistaken assignments.
-* Type tags provide **runtime discriminants** and make control flow and debugging clearer.
+* Type tags provide **runtime discriminants** to make control flow and debugging clearer.

 Together, they offer strong guarantees and clear semantics both for the compiler and for the human reader.
+However, in many real-world scenarios you can choose the simpler solution between:

+- Different type tags (like `"user_id"` vs `"product_id"`) often solve the problem more simply than branding
+- Branding alone works well for primitive wrapper types
+- Type tags alone work perfectly for discriminated unions with different shapes

+The "use both" approach is mainly needed when you're constrained by existing APIs or need both runtime checks and compile-time nominal typing guarantees.